Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/insightedge-pushdown-predicates.markdown

 ## Geospatial API Support

-When using the geospatial API with the RDD API, the filtering is done on the data grid side and the predicate is pushed down to the grid.
+When using the geospatial API with the RDD API, the predicate is pushed down to the grid and the filtering is done on the data grid side.
 The gridSql API receives a Data Grid SQL query.

 ```scala